 Conclusion

-We don’t go there on The Other Tour but there are plenty of travel agencies that offer tours that include a visit to the Grand Bazaar.
-You may even book a private tour that only focuses on Grand Bazaar and shopping, with a local expert that would help you get incredible discounts.
+You may book a private tour that only focuses on Grand Bazaar and shopping, with a local expert that would help you get incredible discounts.